 In 2019, Antero Resources implemented operational changes to increase the reuse of produced water downhole in completion activities.
 Antero Midstream provided localized mobile treatment facilities to treat and recycle produced water from Antero operations.
-The treated water is blended with freshwater and transported through trucks or pipeline infrastructure directly to an Antero Resources' well pad for downhole use in completion operations.
+Antero Midstream blended treated water with fresh water and transported it, using trucks or pipeline infrastructure, directly back to an Antero Resources well pad for downhole use in completion operations.
+In 2019, 66% of total produced water generated was treated and reused downhole in completion operations.
+Year to date as of August 31, 2020, the percentage of produced water generated that was reused in operations is 88%.